 |Core Engineering Courses (68 Credits)|

 Prerequisite for ENG170 Writing and Rhetoric: ENG160 Composition I or English Placement Level 4; prerequisite for ENG206 Advanced Writing and Rhetoric: ENG160 Composition I with minimum grade of B or English Placement Level 5.

-Professional electives must be chosen from the Division of Engineering Programs' list of approved courses or from its upper-division course offerings (300/400/500-level EGC, EGE or EGM courses).
+Professional electives must be chosen from the Division of Engineering Programs' list of approved courses or from its upper-division (300- or 400-level) course offerings.
 Students must meet all necessary prerequisite coursework and obtain their advisor's approval prior to taking any Professional Elective.